IRS Asset Seizure Help

 The IRS can seize pretty much everything you own.
 They can take money directly from your bank accounts, take money out of your paycheck, and even take your real estate, cars, boats, RVs, and more.
 They can also seize other financial assets, such as retirement accounts.

 You might find this appalling, but they have the legal right to do this.
-There’s really only one way to hold on to your assets: handle your tax debt once and for all.
-You must communicate with the IRS and come up with a plan for resolving your tax debt.
+There’s really only one way to hold on to your assets: handle your tax liability once and for all.
+You must communicate with the IRS and come up with a plan for resolving your tax liability.
 If you don’t believe you owe them money, you must communicate that to them as well.

 How Can a Lawyer Help?